Dear readers and friends,

 Charlotte Smith, Elegiac Sonnets, 1797

-Mickalene Thomas also turned a life of hardship and abuse into beautiful art:
+In an exhibit of the art of Mickalene Thomas I saw recently at the Brooklyn Museum of life the accent was on how she also turned a life of hardship and abuse into beautiful art:

-Now three days ago I queried Austen-l thus:
+Now three days ago I queried Austen-l on the uses of the term spinster:

-IN the Latino (would it be called? or hispanic?) film adaptation of S&S, From Prada to Nada, Mary-Marianne arrives home the morning after the central party of the film (the second during which Mary/Marianne (Alexa Vega) is snubbed comes much later and is denouement).
-Mary has gone to bed with Roderigo-Willoughby.
-Nora-Elinor (Camille Belle) marches her away from their boarding house and Mary explains she wants to marry Roderigo for his money, class, all he can give her of freedom from having to work for a living, that being very unpleasant.
-Nora says “that makes you a whore.”
+In a hispanic film adaptation of S&S, From Prada to Nada, Mary (Marianne) arrives home the morning after the central party of the film.
+Mary has gone to bed with Roderigo-Willoughby; she says she wants to marry Roderigo for his money, class, all he can give her of freedom from having to work for a livingt.
+Nora (Elinor) says “that makes you a whore.”
 To which Mary replies, “that’s better than being a spinster.”

 Now I know the word “whore” is nowadays a slang word for slut, promiscuous.
 It’s not used in its more accurate sense of prostitute receiving money for sex.
-But I find the use of “spinster” odd there.
-Does anyone else?
-I never hear that word used by anyone.
-I’ve heard “old maid” not all that long ago, but not “spinster.”
-It would have been used of Austen in the 18th century.
+But I find the use of “spinster” as an opposite fate to selling oneself to a man odd.
+I asked on Austen-l, Janeites and Women writers through the ages whether spinster was still in common use and if this use struck them as unexpected.

 After 3 days & nights one person had responded by referring to an essay on spinsters as represented in films and dictionary definitions of the term: the term is not just to refer to a woman who “spins” – it was until the turn of the century [1900] a legal term meaning an unmarried or single woman – it is used in legal proceedings as a title, or addition to the surname; as it was / is? in the Book of Common Prayer.